Roohparvar/CeliacProject/README.md

 These visualizations help highlight the extent of clonal expansion and the balance of T cell diversity across immune environments.

 ---
 ---
----

-## Part 4: Immune Receptor Distribution
-We analyzed how each immune receptor type is distributed across different clusters.
-- In the first part of this analysis, we visualized the distribution using a UMAP plot, where cells are colored by their assigned immune receptor types.
-This provided a global view of receptor-specific localization patterns across the cellular landscape.
-- To complement this, we generated bar plots showing the counts of each receptor type within clusters.
-These bar plots offer a more quantitative perspective, helping to characterize the immune landscape and receptor usage across cell populations.

----
----